 Or you can just generate a random 256 bit 32 byte hex using this button below

-In this lecture, I also save it straight to a file.
+In this example, I also save it straight to a file.

 I first create and navigate to a folder